x-rojas-io/credit-card-fraud-detection/README.md

 #### Key Principles:
 1. Rank-based Evaluation
     * Use precision-recall curves to evaluate performance across decision thresholds.
-	* Prioritize PR-AUC, not ROC-AUC, for model selection.
+	* Prioritize PR/AUC, not ROC-AUC, for model selection.
 2. Threshold-Aware Metrics
 	* Pick a working threshold that aligns with operational tolerance for false positives.
 	* Measure F1, recall, and precision at that point.
 3. Probability Calibration
 	* Don’t rely on raw scores—calibrate your outputs (e.g., Platt scaling, isotonic regression) so they reflect true intervention likelihood.
 4. Risk Framing over Classification
-	* Use models that output well-ranked risk scores, not just class predictions.
+	* Use models that output well ranked risk scores, not just class predictions.
 	* Gradient boosting and anomaly detection models often excel here.

 ⸻

 ### 📌 Bottom Line

-You don’t need a perfect classifier — you need a reliable, rank-aware signal that enables smart intervention.
+You don’t need a perfect classifier you need a reliable, rank-aware signal that enables smart intervention.
 That’s where true impact lies in fraud detection.

 ---